apiaryio/example-intersphinx-repo/README.md

 # Example Intersphinx Repository

-This repository demonstrates a possible approach for maintaining a collection internal, cross-referenced documentations.
+This repository demonstrates a possible approach for maintaining a collection of internal, cross-referenced documentations.

 It relies on Sphinx's [intersphinx extension](http://sphinx-doc.org/latest/ext/intersphinx.html).